Do you suspect that you and your partner are having fertility issues?

 Once you get to this point, a fertility specialist will want to run a full fertility workup on both you and your partner to see where the complication(s) originates.
 This series of tests can raise alarm bells when couples falsely envision multiple, expensive tests that their insurance may not cover.
 DO NOT BE ALARMED!

-- A thorough physical examination.
 While not necessarily a test, a full physical can play a critical role in early infertility testing since the health of the mother is integral to fertility and a healthy pregnancy.
 Issues like obesity, diabetes, lifestyle habits, etc., may help us develop a fairly straightforward fertility plan before moving on to more complicated and expensive testing or medical procedures.